Qasair Rangehoods are made from stainless steel, either type 304 or type 316.

 For the best results, please clean filters regularly.
 Condari recommends cleaning filters once per month, or immediately after heavy use.

-Condari does not recommend the use of corrosive, caustic or acidic products, particulary industrial or citric products.
+Condari does not recommend the use of corrosive, caustic or acidic products, particularly industrial or citric products.